What Happens If My License Expires? Here’s What You Need to Know

 Last year, one of our students shared that he’d been driving with an expired license for nearly three months before being pulled over for a broken taillight.
 What he thought would be a quick fix turned into:

-• A $150 ticket for the expired license
+• A $150 ticket for driving with a license expired

 • Points on his driving record